Love Island 2023 bombshell ‘revealed’ and she worked at HEAT magazine

 In a chat with The Sun last year, Malissa even compared Jay to Netflix villain, Joe Goldberg from You.
 Truly iconic.

-Of course, who doesn't? @mallurpaal but if Malissa is spending some time in the Love Island villa her instagram will not be manned.
+Of course, who doesn't?
+Her Insta handle is @mallurpaal, but it her profile won't be active while Mal spends time in the Love Island villa.